GJasonAnderson/fps-leader/docs/index.md

-# This Wednesday 8/1/2018
+# This Wednesday 8/8/2018
-School starts in Knox Co. one week from this Wednesday - let's help get our students prepared to take every opportunity to live out their faith this school year.
-Pastor Jeff wants FPS Pellissippi to grow to over 700 in attendance by the end of the school year - I'm believing God will make it happen before Christmas break if we send our students back to school fully prepared to share the hope of Jesus with their classmates!

 ## Small Group Guides
-- [**My Movement Week 3: Connecting with Each Other**](guide.pdf) - everyone *except 6th grade* should use this guide
+- [**Goliath Must Fall Week 1: Dead But Still Deadly**](guide.pdf) - everyone *except 6th grade* should use this guide
-- [**6th Grade Guide: Best Night of the Week**](guide-6th.pdf) - all new 6th grade groups should use this instead of the above group guide for this week
+- [**Best Night Week 2: Why We Preach**](guide-6th.pdf) - all new 6th grade groups should use this instead of the above group guide for this week

-# FPS Grow Conference 8/4/2018
-Our fall leader training will be held this Saturday 8/4 from 8:30 AM to 1:30 PM at our Pellissippi Campus.
-Light breakfast, lunch, and childcare will be provided for those that registered in advance.

-# Next Wednesday 8/8/2018 - FPS Baptism Night!
+## Small Group Service Opportunity
+During week 3 of *At The Movies*, Faith Promise will be giving out a t-shirt to everyone in attendance.
+FP Students will be preparing all of those t-shirts this week.
+Each small group will find bags, shirts, and stickers in their room on Wednesday night.
+Your group needs to fold the shirts, place them in bags, and place stickers on the outside.
+Written instructions will be provided, but it will be very self-explanatory!
+This will be a be a great chance to serve others, grow together, and gain influence as a ministry.
+Please direct any questions about this service opportunity to [Noah Marshall](mailto:NoahM@faithpromise.org)!

+## Baptism Night
-This is when we baptize students that cannot do so at a weekend FP service.
-If you have a student that wants to be baptized next Wednesday and you have counseled them & have parental permission, [email Taylor Henry](mailto:taylorh@faithpromise.org) so we can help them take this public step of obedience to God and his Word!
+If you have a student that wants to be baptized but can't do so on a weekend, counsel them & get parental permission, then [email Taylor Henry](mailto:TaylorH@faithpromise.org) ASAP!

 # The Bash 8/22/2018
 Save this date for our annual back-to-school party - more details to be announced.
 This is a great event for students to invite guests to!